ECOS Paints generously provided the paint as well as consulted for the type of paint to use for this project. All opinions are our own.

 The next day, when we removed the tape, we noticed that we needed to do some touch-ups here and there.
 We used the 1” brush to do that.
 It took maybe 30 minutes for touch-ups and then the job was completed.

 We were thrilled with the outcome.
 It really makes this area of the yard, near our barn, much more enjoyable.
 It is a place, off of our patio, in a nook in the corner, where we can have a glass of wine, or a cup of coffee, tucked away from anyone, and everything.
 It’s exactly what we were looking for, to give the barn some extra loving, and a pop of retro-beach-chic that it needed!

-- The feeling of ease using a product that is non-toxic and safe, even when we are outside, is one that presents so much comfort.
+- The feeling of ease using a non-toxic and safe product, even when we are outside, presents so much comfort.
 While we were painting, Betty White and some local kitties were hanging around.
 We were thrilled to know that they could not be harmed by anything they were around.